aVariengien/avariengien.github.io/_posts/2025-11-06-our-ancestors-didnt-know-their-faces.md

 Today, our face feels like a universal way to say "this is me."
 It shows how flexible our sense of self is.
 It is like a bag whose boundary can expand to include objects through ownership, people from our tribe, or ideologies and beliefs.

 Knowing our ancestors didn't know their faces can help us [keep our identity small](https://paulgraham.com/identity.html).
-It can allow us take a step back when we hold on strongly to a cause that feels so close to our hearts, so close to who we are.
+It can allow us to take a step back when we hold on strongly to a cause that feels so close to our hearts, so close to who we are.
 Does letting this go feel worse than forgetting your face?